List of Cuban football players who have defected to the United States

-Since 1999, 55 Cuban football players have defected to the United States in an attempt to further their professional career or improve their standard of living.
+Since 1970, 56 Cuban football players have defected to the United States in an attempt to further their professional career or improve their standard of living.

-Under the old wet feet, dry feet policy in the United States, any Cuban player who set foot in the United States was entitled to become a US resident.
+Under the old wet feet, dry feet policy in the U.S., any Cuban player who set foot in the country was entitled to become a U.S. resident.
 Maykel Galindo, one of the earlier defectors told of the incentives to leave Cuba: "They leave Cuba because they want to make something out of their lives.
 They are in search of the dream of playing football at a professional level and they know that Cuba will not offer them that.
 They do it because they feel that their family will be proud of them if they make it to the professional level and many of those players have realized that they can achieve that goal.
 Thankfully, in my case, doors were being opened to me."
 The wet feet, dry feet policy ended in January 2017.